-Due to the highly transmissible nature of the Omicron variant of COVID-19, we are adjusting our health and safety guidelines for the start of the spring 2022 semester.
+Due to the evolving situation with the Omicron variant of COVID-19, Mills continues to adjust our health and safety guidelines for the spring 2022 semester.
 Please review the following updates to our protocols and procedures.

 Please check our what's open at Mills web page for the latest information.